Categories

 Income requirements

 The average minimum income requirement for an interest-only mortgage from a high street lender is £75,000 for a sole application and £100,000 for a joint application.
-On the other hand, many lenders accept incomes as low as £20,000 for a repayment mortgage product.
+However, many lenders accept incomes as low as £20,000 for a repayment mortgage product.

 The type of property that your wish to mortgage can influence which lending product may suit it best.
 For example, the majority of people who own residential properties choose repayment mortgages.
 Contrarily, interest-only mortgages are popular with landlords who rent out buy to let properties